fabferri/az-pattern/route-server/rs-firewall/README.md

 ### <a name="effective routes"></a>3.2 Effective routes <ins>with</ins> advertisement of the default route 0.0.0.0/0 to the route server

-Routing table **vm3** with advertisement of default route 0.0.0.0/0 from quagga to the route server:
+Effective routes applied to **vm3** with advertisement of default route 0.0.0.0/0 from quagga to the route server:
 |Source            |	    State|	Address Prefixes|	Next Hop Type  | Next Hop IP Address| User Defined Route Name|
 | ---------------- | ----------- | ---------------- | ---------------- | ------------------ | ---------------------- |
 |Default           |	Active   | 10.0.3.0/24      |	Virtual network|	               -|	-|